evhub/coconut/HELP.md

         raise TypeError("the argument to factorial must be an integer >= 0")
 ```

-By making use of the built-in Coconut function `addpattern`, we can take that from three indentation levels down to one.
+By making use of the [Coconut built-in `addpattern`](DOCS.html#addpattern), we can take that from three indentation levels down to one.
 Take a look:
 ```
 def factorial(0) = 1